SAR-mango/SinESC/README.md

-# UPDATE
+# \*Update
 I have been very busy with school, the SAT, and APs recently.
 However, I will dedicate all my time to this project once APs are over in early June.
 I have some big changes planned.
 Hopefully this thing will be working well by the end of August.
 I'll try to solidify the software side of things by then as well.

 Here is a brief list of the changes I will be making:
 - Switch to HDI PCB (this has numerous benefits which I will write about later)
 - Switch to a gate driver from TI (TMC6100 is *extremely* unreliable)
 - Switch to STM32G431 MCU (better performance for same cost, also available in a QFN package unlike the STM32F303CBT7)
-- Switch to modern 3.3x3.3mm MOSFETs with low gate charge, same 40V Vds, similar Rdson, and high avalanche energy rating (much-reduced size, simpler routing)
+- Switch to modern 3.3x3.3mm MOSFETs with low gate charge, same 40V Vds, similar Rdson, and high avalanche energy rating (smaller boards, simpler routing)
-- General simplification of design/reduced part count/smaller boards (switching to integrated op-amps for current sensing)
+- Switch to integrated op-amps for current sensing (general simplification of design, reduced part count, smaller boards)

 # Overview
 SinESC (pronounced "sign ESC," namesake being the sine wave) is an electronic speed controller (ESC) that supports full sinusoidal control of tri-phase brushless DC motors used by RC drone and wing pilots.